 One way is to recreate sinking funds digitally by using a separate instant-access savings or current account and keeping everything in there, with a record of what sinking funds you have and progress against them.

 Now we have the emergence of “challenger banks” – who have disrupted the old, traditional ways of banking and we can utilise their innovations to help us with our sinking funds.
-Here are 5 steps you can follow to take your sinking funds digital.
+Here are 5 steps to take your sinking funds digital.

 1. Open Up a Bank Account that is capable of virtual “Spaces” or “Pots”